BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/addressee-control/first steps/installation/onprem.md

 ### Installation

 ### OnPrem
-You will receive the objects for the Connector 365 Base & Addresse Control App from us by mail, so that you can use the app, these must first be published and then installed.
+You will receive the objects for the Connector 365 Base & Addressee Control App from us by mail.
+These must first be published and then installed.

-#### Publish the Connector 365 Base & Address Control App
+#### Publish the Connector 365 Base & Addressee Control app
-Publishing the Connector 365 Base & Address Control App is done via the **Business Central Administration Shell**.
+Publishing the Connector 365 Base & Addressee Control app is done via the **Business Central Administration Shell**.
 First, transfer the files we send you to the server where your Business Central instance is running.

 ![](images/apps/adminshell.PNG)